 This is not possible.
-For all courses you must pay for the whole course or if you are a very late arrival and Book Online has closed you can be quoted a price for the rest of the course by the coach at the pitch on or emailing InterSoccer office.
+For all courses, you must pay for the whole course or if you are a very late arrival and Book Online has closed you can be quoted a price for the rest of the course by the coach at the pitch or emailing InterSoccer office.
 Please remember that booking online is the cheapest option.

 “Can I pay pitch-side?”